microbiome/course_2021_radboud/abundance.md

     # currently, ancombc requires the phyloseq format, but we can easily convert:
     pseq <- makePhyloseqFromTreeSummarizedExperiment(tse)

     ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

-    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

-    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

-    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

-    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

-    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

-    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'